GPU Power Connectors Explained

 Related:What Power Supply Do I Have?

-Despite the fact that 150 watts are enough for most graphics cards, high-end cards such as NVIDIA’s RTX 3080 require more than 320 watts and system power of 750 watts.
+Despite the fact that 150 watts are enough for most graphics cards, top-tier cards such as NVIDIA’s RTX 3080 require more than 320 watts and system power of 750 watts.
 As 150 watts will be enough for most mid-range cards, these usually feature the 6-pin power connector.

 8-Pin Connector